bugfishtm/fast-php-page/_source/_core/_tools/README.md

 - Disable the `_HIVE_ALLOW_TOOLS_` flag in production environments to prevent unauthorized access to development tools.

 Enabling development tools streamlines debugging and profiling processes during development, while ensuring security in production environments.

+**Note:** Changes in this folder are NOT persistent and will be overwritten by core updates.

+Happy coding and have a great one!
+🐟 Bugfish <3